The Directors of your company are pleased to present the Thirty First Annual Reportalong with the accounts for the year ended 31st March 2017.

 II.
 Remuneration Policy for Directors Key Managerial Personnel and other employees

-Managing Director & Key Managerial Personnel and other employees
+Managing Director & Key Managerial Personnel & Other Employees

-The remuneration to Managing Director shall take into account the Companysoverall performance his contribution for the same and trends in the industry in generalin a manner which will ensure and support a high performance culture.
+The remuneration to Managing Director shall take into account the Company'soverall performance his contribution for the same and trends in the industry ingeneral in a manner which will ensure and support a high performance culture.

 The above criteria and policy are subject to review by the Nomination &Remuneration committee & the Board of Directors of the Company.

-(b) By the Practising Company Secretary in his Secretarial Audit Report- NIL
+b) By the Practicing Company Secretary in his Secretarial Audit Report- Nil

-There were no material changes and commitments affecting the financial position of theCompany between the end of financial year March 31st 2016 and the date of the
+There were no material changes and commitments affecting the financial position of theCompany between the end of financial year March 31 2017 and the date of the

-16. Statement indicating development and implementation of a risk management policy forthe company including identification therein of elements of risk if any which in theopinion of the Board may threaten the existence of the company
+11. Statement indicating development and implementation of a risk management policy forthe company including identification therein of elements of risk if any which in theopinion of the Board may threaten the existence of the company.

 The Company believes that the overall risk exposure of present and future risks remainswithin risk capacity.

 14. The details of directors or key managerial personnel who were appointed or haveresigned during the year

 15. The name of companies which have become or ceased to be its subsidiaries jointventures or associate companies during the year

 During the year under review your Company did not accept any deposits within themeaning of provisions of Chapter V - Acceptance of Deposits by Companies of the CompaniesAct 2013 read with Companies (Acceptance of Deposits) Rules 2014.

-17. The details of significant and material orders passed by the regulators or courtsor tribunals impacting the going concern status and companys operations in future
+17. The details of significant and material orders passed by the regulators or courtsor tribunals impacting the going concern status and company's operations in future

-No significant and material orders were passed by the Regulators or Courts or Tribunalswhich would impact the goingconcern status of the Company.
+No significant the Regulators or Courts or Tribunals which would impact the goingconcern status of the Company.

 Details of the same are provided in the Management Discussion and Analysis attached tothis Report.

-Preference Shares aggregating to Rs.2610 million issued by the Company were listed inBombay Stock Exchange Ltd.
+Preference Shares aggregating to Rs.2610 million issued by the Company are listed inBSE Limited.

 Your Company hereby affirms that no Director/employee has been denied access to theChairman of the Audit Committee and that no complaints were received during the year.